d2l-ai/d2l-en/chapter_recurrent-neural-networks/bi-rnn.md

 $$\rho_{t-1}(h_{t-1})= \sum_{h_{t}} p(h_{t} \mid h_{t-1}) p(x_{t} \mid h_{t}) \rho_{t}(h_{t}),$$

 with initialization $\rho_T(h_T) = 1$.
 These two recursions allow us to sum over $T$ variables in $O(kT)$ (linear) time over all values of $(h_1, \ldots, h_T)$ rather than in exponential time.
 This is one of the great benefits of the probabilistic inference with graphical models.
-It is a very special instance of the [Generalized Distributive Law](https://authors.library.caltech.edu/1541/1/AJIieeetit00.pdf) proposed in 2000 by Aji and McEliece.
+It is a very special instance of the :cite:`Aji.McEliece.2000` proposed in 2000 by Aji and McEliece.
 Combining both forward and backward pass, we are able to compute

 $$p(x_j \mid x_{-j}) \propto \sum_{h_j} \pi_j(h_j) \rho_j(h_j) p(x_j \mid h_j).$$

 Note that in abstract terms the backward recursion can be written as $\rho_{t-1} = g(\rho_t, x_t)$, where $g$ is a learnable function.
 Again, this looks very much like an update equation, just running backwards unlike what we have seen so far in RNNs.
 Indeed, HMMs benefit from knowing future data when it is available.
 Signal processing scientists distinguish between the two cases of knowing and not knowing future observations as interpolation v.s. expolation.
-See the introductory chapter of the book by [Doucet, de Freitas and Gordon, 2001](https://www.stats.ox.ac.uk/~doucet/doucet_defreitas_gordon_smcbookintro.pdf) on sequential Monte Carlo algorithms for more details.
+See the introductory chapter of the book by :cite:`Doucet.De-Freitas.Gordon.2001` on sequential Monte Carlo algorithms for more details.

 ## Bidirectional Model